 With the below modifications and little TLC, you can refresh your LinkedIn profile to support your goals in your current role while boosting your ability to attract new opportunities.

 When using LinkedIn to network consider it from the perspective of your future customers, partners and employers.
 This will help you to identify the best ways to demonstrate your knowledge of your field and attract their attention.
 Ask yourself the following questions.

 What role does my ideal connection have in their organization?

-What problems might they be trying to solve?
+What problems are they trying to solve?

-What keywords would they use when seeking help with these problems?
+Which words would they use when seeking help with these problems?

-Which groups might they participate in?
+Which groups do they participate in?

+If possible, take a look at your company’s buyer personas or create one of your own.
 Once you have a clear picture of the type of people or companies who would be interested in what you have to offer, you will be better equipped to optimize your profile to attract them.

 Photo and Background